 While the NSDUH survey represents a significant leap forward in research on substance abuse in the LGBTQ community, there’s one notable omission: The “T.” There is a glaring gap in the literature regarding addiction and transgender people.
 The majority of studies covering LGBTQ substance abuse don’t ask people about the gender they were assigned at birth compared to the gender they identify as in the present.
 However, one study from California proves that being transgender comes with an elevated risk of addiction to dangerous substances.

 The 2013-2015 California Health Kids Survey (CHKS) showed that students who were transgender were around 2.5 times more likely to use cocaine and methamphetamine than their classmates.

 The National LGBT Health Education Center reveals that transgender women and trans-feminine youth are at particular risk.
 Transgender women who experience psychological abuse due to their non-conforming gender identity have:

 - Three to four times higher odds of using marijuana, cocaine, or alcohol.

 - Eight times higher odds of using any substance.

 Why Is the LGBTQ Community at Higher Risk for Addiction?

-The elevated risk of LGBTQ substance abuse stems from three main factors:
+The elevated risk of LGBTQ substance misuse stems from three main factors:

 - Stress: Many LGBTQ people live in a state of nearly constant stress.
-It comes from widespread stigma and prejudice that permeates everyday life and can cause people to seek out substances as a form of stress relief.
+It comes from widespread stigma and prejudice that permeates everyday life and can cause people to seek out substances to relieve stress.